 Under GASB No. 34, budgetary comparison information is required to be presented for the general fund and each major special revenue fund with a legally adopted budget.
-The Authority follows the procedures provided by Florida Statutes in establishing final budget balances reported on the financial statements:
+The Authority is required to follow the procedures provided by Florida Statutes in establishing final budget balances reported on the financial statements: